 If there's one value I find in social media, specifically Facebook memories, is the reminders of when disasters strike.
-Time seems to pass us by, and when my memories showed up with the Starbucks fire and then then large fire in Northern Butler County that jumped the West Branch of the Walnut River, Hwy 77 and even the Kansas Turnpike with cars lined up and stopped.
-Since then, tragedy has struck Colorado, the Dakotas, Nebraska, Kansas again, and Oklahoma just to name a few.
+Time seems to pass us by, and when my memories showed up of the Starbucks fire a reality check occurred when I realized it had been 2 years since that devastating event.
+Then just a year ago, we had a large fire in Northern Butler County that jumped the West Branch of the Walnut River, Hwy 77 and even the Kansas Turnpike with cars lined up and stopped.
+Then, in just the past few days, tragedy has struck Colorado, the Dakotas, and Nebraska, just to name a few.
 Sometimes, no matter how much we prepare, we cannot prevent or avoid Mother Nature's wrath.

 Although we can't stop some disasters, there are things we can do to help mitigate man-made disasters.
 This time of year is Spring burning in the Flinthills.
 Here are a few things you can do to help prepare and reduce the risk of unintended outcomes.